THE LAST SUPPER REVISITED – The night of betrayal

-My exhortation is, “Don’t get so busy building your empire and forget to appreciate the beauty and wonder of His story.
-Seek Him for peace of mind and let Him give you the hope that our worlds religions, politics, and philosophies cannot give”.
+My exhortation is, “Do not get so busy building your empire to not consider God’s clear instruction to you that you must be born again”.
+Seek Him for peace of mind in your busyness and let Him give you hope that our world’s religions, politics, and philosophies cannot give”.

-The Jesus of “The Last Supper” is interested in you”.
+This Jesus of “The Last Supper” did it for you”.

 STATUS and MATERIALS

 ORIGINAL FOR SALE * Bid or tender for the original artwork.
-All offers considered around $16,895.
+All offers are considered around $18,0000.

 Leather dyes and acrylics on hand-carved cow leather, treated with Coachaline and leather varnishes for protection.
 Coachaline is our preferred treatment to keep the moisture content in the leather and it keeps the leather looking fresh.
-The carving is mounted on special feature large New Zealand particle board.
+The carving is mounted on a special featured large New Zealand particleboard.

 75 LIMITED EDITIONS CANVAS REPRODUCTIONS *